 As any other backpackers can confirm, you meet LOTS of people while traveling.
 Tons.
 And in the traveling situation, it is much easier to connect with people because backpackers as it is must already be a certain type of person.
 Being a tour guide allows me to meet 20-30 new people each week, some of which I obviously connect with on a higher level than others.
 I have made SO many lifelong friends while traveling, many of which have kindly opened up their homes to me while I was coming through their cities.

 The traveling community is understanding and giving, and has such an incredibly pervasive ‘traveler-helping-traveler’ attitude.
 I’ll stay with you in your city, you stay with me in mine.
 Many of us get joy from showing travelers around our cities, and will be so grateful at friends showing us around their city.
-But anyway, as you travel, you make so many friends who you can end up staying with as you go.
+But anyway, as you travel, you make so many friends who you can end up staying with as you go and help you afford to travel longer.
 Just make sure to always be open to new friendship while traveling and connect with others – just say hi!

 Couchsurfing is also always an option (again, the traveler-helping-traveler vibe) and there are always homestays available in the homes of genuine people who enjoy to help out and share stories.